Mary Wilson (singer): Early life

-Mary Wilson was born March 6, 1944, to Sam, a butcher, and Johnnie Mae Wilson in Greenville, Mississippi.
+Mary Wilson was born on March 6, 1944, to Sam, a butcher, and Johnnie Mae Wilson in Greenville, Mississippi.
 She was the eldest of three children including a brother, Roosevelt, and a sister, Cathy.
 The Wilsons moved to Chicago, part of the Great Migration in which her father joined many African Americans seeking work in the North, but at age three, Mary Wilson was taken in by her aunt Ivory "I.V." and uncle John L. Pippin in Detroit.
 Her parents eventually separated and Wilson's mother and siblings later joined them in Detroit, though by then Wilson had come to believe I.V. was her real mother.
 Wilson and her family had settled in the Brewster-Douglass Housing Projects, a housing project in Detroit where Wilson first met Florence Ballard.
 The duo became friends while singing in their school's talent show.
 In 1959, Ballard asked Wilson to audition for Milton Jenkins, who was forming a sister group to his male vocal trio, the Primes (two members of which were later in The Temptations).
-Wilson was soon accepted into the group known as The Primettes, with Diana Ross and Betty McGlown, who lived in the same housing project with Wilson and Ballard.
+Wilson was soon accepted into the group known as the Primettes, with Diana Ross and Betty McGlown, who lived in the same housing project with Wilson and Ballard.
 In this period, Wilson also met Aretha, Erma and Carolyn Franklin, daughters of the pastor at her local Baptist church.

 Wilson graduated from Detroit's Northeastern High School in January 1962.